MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_update.md

 }
 ```

+If a read-only field conflicts with the expected value, it may be ignored, or a `409 - Conflict` status code can be returned.

 ### GraphQL
 For this, a _mutation_ is used.
 In this case, as in a `PUT` operation in REST, a full replacement will be done.
 So, the _mutation_ will receive as an argument the new state of the resource, as in the following definition: